OCR-D/workflow_generator/README.md

 If there are more processing steps than allowed per file it creaes multiple files with an index at the end.
 ### Task 'eval'
-Collect all json files created by 'dinglehopper' and compiles a csv file with all relevant values.
+Evaluation of different workflows.
+It collects all json files created by 'dinglehopper' and the provenance file(s) to compile a csv file with all relevant values.
+This csv file can be analyzed by pivot tables.
+### Task 'evalGT'
+Evaluation of same workflow on different manuscripts.
+It collects all json files created by 'dinglehopper' and compile a csv file with statistics of all manuscripts.
 This csv file can be analyzed by pivot tables.
 ### Task 'listProv'
 Analzye the provenance file created by taverna workflow.
 It prints all processors with their input file group and their created output file groups.
 If no output file groups